“Acne Safe” Skincare Is Deceptive. Here’s What A Dermatologist Wants You To Know

 AdvertisementADVERTISEMENT

 Considering that “acne safe” is essentially the term “non-comedogenic” repurposed, it pays to understand the intricacies of the more scientific term — and specifically, its issues.
-“The problem with the idea of non-comedogenic products lies in the tests that are done to determine whether a product is comedogenic [pore clogging] or not,” says Dr Mahto.
+“The problem with the idea of non-comedogenic products lies in the tests that are done to determine whether a product is comedogenic [pore-clogging] or not,” says Dr. Mahto.
 Cosmetic regulations have come in leaps and bounds, and previously, animal testing was used to determine whether a product might cause breakouts.
-Nowadays, this testing is carried out is on human volunteers, says Dr Mahto.
+Nowadays, this testing is carried out is out in clinical trials, says Dr. Mahto.
 “Typically, the product is applied on the skin on the back and then occluded.
 The skin is then monitored to see if [the person] experiences problems like little blackheads forming.”

 AdvertisementADVERTISEMENT